 What I loved about the Jolly Pirates cruise, is that the crew was attentive to everyone in a way that was entertaining without being obnoxious.
 I so hate it when people try to force you to be loud, sing, act crazy, drink or whatever.
 Being put in the spotlight and forced to “have fun” is the one thing that ruins an experience for me.

-This didn't happen at all on board of the pirate ship, though.
-The crew talked to people, made jokes and fooled around a bit, but nobody was the center of attention in a good or a bad way and nobody was left out.
+This didn't happen at all on board the pirate ship, though.
+The crew talked to people, made jokes, and fooled around a bit, but nobody was the center of attention in a good or a bad way and nobody was left out.
 Somehow, the Jolly Pirates found that perfect dose of entertainment that lets everyone have fun and feel included.

 While people were swinging off the boat and going for a last swim, a small motorboat approached us and loaded off boxes of food.
 Yup, that's right, everything had been freshly prepared and was now brought to us.
 A few crew members set to work in the kitchen and a little later they handed out plated with chicken, ribs, plantain, potato salad, Caribbean rice and melon.

 Want to go snorkeling in Aruba with the Jolly Pirates as well?
 You can find all practical information in regards to the Jolly Pirates Sailing Cruises & Snorkeling on their website.
-They have a handy FAQ section which answers a bunch of questions you might have.
+They have a handy FAQ section that answers a bunch of questions you might have.

 Where to stay on Aruba

-While I was on Aruba, I stayed at two completely different hotels.
+While I was in Aruba, I stayed at two completely different hotels.

 The Renaissance Aruba Resort & Casino is a high-end hotel that has its own harbor, food plaza, private island and casino.
 The poolside is a great place to chill during the day and listen to DJ sets and live performances in the evenings.